 The origins of the factory in Zell can be traced back to October 22nd 1794, when Josef Anton Burger established an earthenware factory in that location.
 His products were an instant success and in 1802, the businessman Jakob Ferdinand Lenz from Lahr joined Burger as partner.
 Lenz was quite wealthy and had lived in England for a few years where he had gathered ideas for high-quality stoneware and fajence products.
 In 1805, he also convinced two other wealthy businessmen from Lahr to invest in the company.
-So Georg Schnitzler and David Knoderer joined as partners and the financial boost allowed the factory to expand and try out new ideas, mainly based on ideas from Burger.
+So Georg Schnitzler and David Knoderer joined as partners; the financial boost allowed the factory to expand and try out new ideas, mainly based on former ideas from Burger.
 Already in 1809 at first Knoderer and then Schnitzler decided to quit company; the two remaining partners continued business until Burger retired in 1819, leaving the factory to Jakob Ferdinand Lenz who kept the company name.

-As an interesting side note, there is a very special porcelain set on display at the local museum in Zell today: shortly before the partner Georg Schnitzler left the company, he had two special porcelain sets made: one in white/green and one in white/blue.
+There is a very special porcelain set on display at the local museum in Zell today: shortly before the partner Georg Schnitzler left the company, he had two special porcelain sets made: one in white/green and one in white/blue.
 Both were heavily gilded, laid out for sixty people and were part of the dowry for his two daughters.
 Both sisters eventually died and one of their sons inherited both sets and later emigrated to New York.
 Shortly after World War II, the white/green set came back to Germany as part of the heritage for the Schnitzler relatives in Freiburg.
-Günter Haiss, the former manager of the Vereinigte Zeller Fabriken heard of the heritage and convinced the family to donate the set to the local museum where it is displayed as an unique example of the porcelain tradition in Zell.
+Günter Haiss, the former manager of the Vereinigte Zeller Fabriken, heard of the heritage and convinced the family to donate the set to the local museum where it is displayed as an unique example of the porcelain tradition in Zell.